Assam student in jail for alleged ‘pro-ULFA’ Facebook post; family demands release

 “When someone publicly professes support for a banned organisation and declares the intent of waging war against the Indian state, we are legally bound to prosecute that person.
 Following due process, a charge sheet shall be filed in a competent court of law.
 Let the law take its own course,” the senior police officer said.

 A Dihingia, Buragohain’s counsel, told The Indian Express that the word “ULFA-I” was not used anywhere in the post.
-“The post has been linked to the outfit because it mentioned ‘independent sun’ — which is the symbol of the ULFA-I,” he said.
+“The post has been linked to the outfit because it mentioned ‘sun’ — which is the symbol of the ULFA-I,” he said.

 Buragohain hails from a very poor family in Jorhat’s Teok, her lawyer said.